CyberCasquatch/cybercasquatch.github.io/_posts/TidBits/2025-08-31-PhishingLedger.md

 ```
 (chnged first 4 lines for privacy)
 Our hops include Australia, Los Angeles, Santa Clara, London, Amsterdam, Haarlem, Macarne.
-The last three lines, the traffic goes through two different network providers (AS44592 -> AS49581) before reaching a server that's deliberately obscuring its hostname.
+The last three lines, the traffic goes through two different network providers (AS44592 -> AS49581) before reaching a server that's deliberately obscuring its' hostname.
 The last line shows the final destination, the server hosting the scam site.